 - variable declarations

-- short class declarations
+- $\bullet\,$ short class definitions

 - extends-clauses

-A modifier modifies one or more declarations from a class by changing some aspect(s) of the declarations.
+A modifier modifies one or more declarations (definitions) from a class by changing some aspect(s) of the declarations (definitions).
 The most common kind of modifier just changes the default value or the start-attribute in a binding equation; the value and/or start-attribute should be compatible with the variable according to section 6.7.